 Full-Arch Restoration at Los Angeles Center for Oral & Maxillofacial Surgery

 If you suffer from severe tooth loss and want to restore your smile, we encourage you to consider full-arch restoration at our practice.
-With two convenient locations in Los Angeles, CA, and Bakersfield, CA, we are happy to speak with you and help you schedule a consultation appointment.
+With a convenient location in Los Angeles, CA, we are happy to speak with you and help you schedule a consultation appointment.
 Dr. Kupferman, Dr. Relle, Dr. Walline, or Dr. Lee will meet with you and help determine whether this treatment best fits your needs.